 - The wiggle factor.
 Gently grab the plant near the potting media and wiggle it a little.
 Epiphytic orchids (including dendrobium, cattleya, phalaenopsis, oncidium, and brassavola) are usually potted in a coarse mixture of bark nuggets, charcoal, styrofoam, and other inorganic and organic material.
 If the roots haven't firmly affixed themselves to the pot, you can gently lift the orchid from its pot and carefully inspect them.
 If it's firmly affixed to the pot, don't tear it out.
 You don't want to damage the roots.
 It's OK if a few roots are poking out of the top of the pot.
 If the orchid is potted inappropriately, but healthy, you can still buy it as long as you repot it at the first practical moment.

 - Healthy roots.
 The roots are the most important part of the orchid plant.
 Orchid roots are highly specialized organs that rapidly collect water and even perform photosynthesis.
 If the case of epiphytic orchids, they are designed to cling onto rough surfaces and anchor the plant high above the forest floor.
 A healthy orchid's roots will be light green when dry and dark green when wet.
-There should be a long, pointed and shiny green growing tip.
+There should be a long, pointed, shiny, green growing tip.
 The longer the growing tip, the healthier the plant.
 Dead orchid roots are shriveled and tan when wet and white when dry.
 A plant with dead roots will not survive.

 - Look at the leaves.
 This is a difficult topic to address because there is so much variation among orchids.
 Some have thin, pencil-like leaves, while others have fleshy, flat leaves.
 Some, like the ghost orchid, have no leaves at all and look like a small tangle of roots.
-In general, however, you should look for leaves that are thick, lightly colored and hard.
+In general, however, you should look for leaves that are thick, lightly colored, and hard.
 The leaves should be slightly yellow-green, almost like a green apple.
 Leaves that are too glossy green mean the plant has likely been overfed, and it will not bloom as well.
 The leaves should also be free from bugs, obvious blemishes, and mushy spots.
 Finally, make sure the growing point is not destroyed.

 - Check the bulbs.
 There are two kinds of epiphytic orchids: those that grow from a single growing point (Phalaenopsis, for example) and those that grow from a creeping rhizome (Cattleya, for example).
 The plants with a single stem are called monopodial, while the plants with a creeping rhizome are called sympodial.
 Sympodial orchids send up a fresh bulb, or pseudobulb, every year with new leaves and blooms.
 If you're buying this kind of orchid, make sure the pseudobulbs are plump and fat.